ibm-cloud-docs/cloud-infrastructure/pv-migration-overview.md

 ### Limitations
 {: #pv-limitations}

-* New IP address (original IP is not preserved)
+* New IP address (original IP is not preserved).
-* Classic add-ons are not carried over and will be lost
+* Classic add-ons are not carried over and will be lost.
-* File-based storage migration is not supported
+* File-based storage migration is not supported.
-* Hardware configuration is not brought over (RAID configuration)
+* Hardware configuration is not brought over (RAID configuration).
-* Bare metal with GPU is not supported due to no GPU support on VPC
+* Bare metal with GPU is not supported due to no GPU support on VPC.
 * Not an OS replatforming (Windows to Linux or vice versa, changing linux distribution, or major software upgrade).
 Software upgrades should be handled through the normal process.

 ## Validating your migration